JhoselinRam/scigrapher/README.md

 *Method:*

     axisPosition()
-    axisPosition(position)
+    axisPosition(option)
-    axisPosition(position, callback)
+    axisPosition(option, callback)

 *Where:*

-* `position` is a string representing the axis position, the available options are:
+* `option` is a string representing the axis position, the available options are:
   * "center"
   * "bottom-left"
   * "bottom-right"